-8.1 Sufficient provision has been made within the Council's accounts to cover the cost of the write-offs and therefore will not affect the Council's financial position.
+8.1 Sufficient provision has been made within the Council's accounts to cover the cost of the write-offs detailed in the report and therefore writing off these debts will not affect the Council's financial position.
+There are no legal implications arising from this report.